-EH1.1 The boundary sets the distinction between the built form of Aldingbourne and the surrounding countryside and will protect the countryside from unnecessary development.

-EH1.2 The community wish to retain the visual separation and important views between different settlements within and adjacent to the Parish.
+- EH1.1 The boundary sets the distinction between the built form of Aldingbourne and the surrounding countryside and will protect the countryside from unnecessary development. - EH1.2 The community wish to retain the visual separation and important views between different settlements within and adjacent to the Parish and to and from the South Downs National Park.